 ‘Synthetic’ identity theft is the new rage

 Criminals target kids because they’re clean slates with clean Social Security numbers.
-Experts right now are seeing a lot of what’s called ”˜synthetic’ identity theft, where a criminal uses a child’s Social Security numbers combined with a different date of birth, name and address.
-That allows them to fake that they’re an adult with that Social Security number to create a new identity for themselves.
+Experts say they are seeing a lot of what’s called ”synthetic” identity theft, where a criminal uses a child’s Social Security numbers combined with a different date of birth, name and address.
+That allows them to pretend that they’re an adult with that Social Security number to create a new identity for themselves.

 Parents need to be particularly careful about broadcasting a kid’s Social Security number on school forms, athletic events, school registrations and doctor’s offices.
 Those are areas of weakness where a child’s identity can be stolen.